DataDog/integrations-core/aws_neuron/README.md

 ## Overview

 This check monitors [AWS Neuron][1] through the Datadog Agent.
 It enables monitoring of the Inferentia and Trainium devices and delivers insights into your machine learning model's performance.

 ## Setup

-Follow the instructions below to install and configure this check for an Agent running on a host.
+Follow the instructions below to install and configure this check for an Agent running on an EC2 instance.
 For containerized environments, see the [Autodiscovery Integration Templates][3] for guidance on applying these instructions.

 ### Installation